dex4er/perl-AnyEvent-DNS-EtcHosts/README.md

 The [AnyEvent::Socket](https://metacpan.org/pod/AnyEvent::Socket) resolver searches IPv4 and IPv6 addresses separately.
-If you don't want to check the addresses in DNS, both IPv4 and IPv6 addresses should be placed in `/etc/hosts` or protocol family should be set explicitly for `resolve_sockaddr` function.
+If you don't want to check the addresses in DNS, both IPv4 and IPv6 addresses should be placed in `/etc/hosts` or one protocol family should be set explicitly for `resolve_sockaddr` function.

 # IMPORTS